oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

 image:
   src: blog/2023/graphs-and-charts.png
 summary: |
   Learn how to leverage Web Platform Tests to ensure your polyfills are implementing upcoming browser features correctly, including how to generate a comprehensive report of failing/passing tests on each change.
 ---

+{% import 'embed.macros.njk' as embed %}

 ## Web Platform Tests (WPT): What Are They?